PlayingWithFusion/PWFusion_AS3935_I2C/README.md

-# PWFusion_AS3935_I2C
-Arduino I2C Library for AS3935 Lightning Sensor
+Arduino I2C Library for AS3935 Lightning Sensor.
+Designed to use antenna calibration (capacitance) value provided with the board.